iWriteGigs

 Question #30

-A the variable that is intentionally manipulated by the researcher.
+A an external variable that cannot be controlled by the researcher.

 B any unmeasured variable that is uncontrolled within the context of the experiment.